-Impact South Sudan focuses on refugees and Internally Displaced Persons (IDPs) who have witnessed incredible violence, fled their homes, and suffered immensely because of lack of food, clean water, and shelter.
-Our primary goal is to bring sustainable development through economic empowerment, education, and programs for children at risk.
+Impact South Sudan focuses on refugees and Internally Displaced Persons (IDPs) who have witnessed incredible violence, fled their homes, and suffered immensely.
+Our goal is to bring sustainable development through education and programs for children at risk.

-Confident Children out of Conflict (CCC) is a South Sudanese NGO founded in 2007 to respond to the needs of vulnerable street children in Juba.
-The vision of Confident Children out of Conflict (CCC) is to provide vulnerable children with a safe space to sleep, eat, learn, and play in order that they can develop into young adults who have fulfilled their potential.
+The vision of CCC is to provide vulnerable children with a safe space to sleep, eat, learn and play so they can develop into young adults who have fulfilled their potential.
 CCC also works to support households as they develop a protective environment for safe reintegration of these children into their communities.